 - A manually set default file in

-- A file with matching name under
+- A file with a recognized name under

 - Third-party sources (eg. EmulationStation, Steam)